Research Track—12 Courses Total

 In the research track you complete a BA thesis and the two BA thesis seminars.
 The BA thesis is a three-quarter-long research project in which you develop a significant and original interpretation of a historical issue of your choosing.
 The thesis culminates your history program and ranges from forty to sixty pages in length, but there is neither a minimum nor a maximum requirement.
 The BA thesis seminars assist you in formulating approaches and developing your research and writing skills, while providing a forum for group discussion and critiques.

 The deadline for submission of the BA thesis is the second Friday of spring quarter.
-If you wish to complete you papers in a quarter other than spring quarter, you must petition the department through the undergraduate program coordinator.
+If you wish to complete you papers in a quarter other than spring quarter, you must petition the department through the associate director.
 If you are graduating in a quarter other than spring quarter, you must turn in your thesis by Friday of seventh week of your final quarter.
 When circumstances justify it, the department establishes individual deadlines and procedures.

 With approval from the undergraduate faculty chairs in two departments, you may be able to write a BA thesis that meets requirements for a dual major.
 You must consult with both department chairs before the end of spring quarter of your third year.
 A consent form, to be signed by both chairs, is available from your College adviser.
 It must be completed and returned to your adviser by the end of autumn quarter of the your year of graduation.

 You are eligible to apply for research funding for summer research from the Department of History and the PRISM (Planning Resources and Involvement for Students in the Majors) program.
 You are also encouraged to take advantage of funding that is available for language-study abroad through the Foreign Language Acquisition Grant (FLAG) program.
-Consult the undergraduate program coordinator for details on funding.
+Consult the associate director for details on funding.

 Readers submit BA theses for departmental honors that they judge to be of particular distinction.
 Candidates must have an overall GPA of 3.0 or higher, and a GPA of 3.7 or higher in the twelve courses counting towards the major.
 If the department concurs, students are awarded honors.
 Students who fail to meet the deadline for submission of the BA thesis are not eligible for honors consideration.
 The College makes the final calculations of GPAs; if you have concerns about your calculation, please talk with your College adviser.